vladstudio/edna/src/note-help.md

 Edna is a scratchpad and note taker for developers and power users.

 This is a help note.
-To switch to a different note, press `Mod + P`.
+To switch to a different note, press `Mod + K`.

 To see help in HTML, press `?` at the bottom right or visit https://edna.arslexis.io/help